iltommi/qdb-documentation/source/primer.rst

     wrpmesh get entry | gzip -cd | tar x -

-It works because wrpme is data agnostic.
-It will store bit for bit everything you add to it.
-Just make sure you have enough memory on your server!

 But, wait, there's more!
 ------------------------

-wrpmesh isn't always the right tool for the job.
+The shell tool is not always the right tool for the job.
 If you have your own application (web or not), you may find it cumbersome to run a third-party program every time you want to access the database.
 That's why we have an API!
 We currently support :doc:`api/c`, :doc:`api/java` and :doc:`api/python`.